esteban-mendoza/disboard-scraping/README.md

   will follow the category links on a given server listing.
 - `FOLLOW_TAG_LINKS`: Default: `True`.
 If set to `True`, the spiders will follow the tag links on a given server listing.
 Be aware that this will **hugely** increase the amount of scheduled requests.
-- `SELECTED_LANGUAGE`: The language code that will be appended to all URLs.
+- `LANGUAGE`: The language code that will be appended to all URLs.
   By default, it is set to `""` ––an empty string––.
 This means that the spiders won't append any language code to the URLs.
 If you want to scrape the website in a specific language, you can set this variable to the corresponding